PostHog/posthog.com/contents/blog/the-posthog-array-1-34-0.md

 - Plus 290+ improvements & fixes!

 ### Deprecation & removal notices
 - Add any deprecations here, if present.

-### Talk to us about how we can improve
+Delete if not.

+## Give us your feedback
 We’re always working on improving the product experience and would love to talk to you!
 Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).

-As a small thank you for your time, we're giving away awesome [PostHog merch](https://merch.posthog.com)!
+As a thank you for your time, we'll be giving away awesome [PostHog merch](https://merch.posthog.com)!

-## Community
+## Contributions from the community
 Want to help improve PostHog?
 We always welcome contributions from our community!
 Check out our [contributing resources](/docs/contribute) to get started, or take a look at our Plugin bounties!

-### Community shoutouts
-Was there anyone who did good from the community?
-Tag them here and link to their GitHub profiles.
+This month we also want to say thank you to...Tag them here and link to their GitHub profiles.

 ## Open roles at PostHog
 Want to join us in helping make more products successful?
 We're currently hiring for remote candidates in any of the following roles:

 - [Community Engineer](https://apply.workable.com/posthog/j/449572FD18/)